 Earning an Ed.D. in Early Childhood Education

-Getting into an Ed.D. program in early childhood education will usually require you to hold a relevant master’s degree of some kind (a general M.Ed. or M.A. in Teaching is usually specific enough to satisfy this requirement), and an Ed.S. degree in early childhood education or elementary education will typically grant you advanced placement.
-Minimum GPA varies, and is not always specified.
+- Master’s Degree: Most schools will ask for a relevant master’s degree—a general M.Ed. or M.A. in Teaching is usually specific enough to satisfy this requirement.
+An Ed.S. in Early Childhood Education or Elementary Education will typically grant you advanced placement.

 ECE Coursework in Developmental Psychology